Vehicle recycling: United States

 On 2 July 2009 and for the next 55 days, the Car Allowance Rebate System, or “Cash for Clunkers”, was an attempt at a green initiative by the United States Government in order to stimulate automobile sales and improve the average fuel economy of the United States.
 Many cars ended up being destroyed and recycled in order to fulfill the program, and even some exotic cars were crushed.
 Ultimately, as carbon footprints are of concern, some will argue that the “Cash for Clunkers” did not reduce many owners’ carbon footprints.
 A lot of carbon dioxide is added into the atmosphere to make new cars.
-It is calculated that if someone traded in an 18 mpg clunker for a 22 mpg new car, it would take five and a half years of typical driving to offset the new car’s carbon footprint.
+It is calculated that if someone traded in an 18 mpg clunker for a 22 mpg new car, it would take five and a half years of typical driving to offset the new car's carbon footprint.
 That same number increases to eight or nine years for those who bought trucks.

 If a vehicle is abandoned on the roadside or in empty lots, licensed dismantlers in the United States can legally obtain them so that they are safely converted into reusable or recycled commodities.

 Canada

 In early 2009, a voluntary program, called Retire Your Ride, was launched by the Government of Canada to encourage motorists across the country to give up their old vehicles that emit pollutants.
 A total of 50,000 vehicles manufactured in 1995 or in years prior were targeted for permanent retirement.

-In cooperation with the Clean Air Foundation and community stakeholders, the program created cash-for-cars incentives for vehicles traded and put up for recycling.
-When the Retire Your Ride campaign ended in March 2011, over 130,000 vehicles have been retired under the program.

-Recyclers offer $150- $1000 for the cars with an original catalytic convertor.
+Recyclers offer $150- $1000 for the cars with an original catalytic converter.
 These prices are influenced by metal rates, location, make/model of the vehicle.

 United Kingdom

 Between 2009–10, the United Kingdom introduced the scrappage incentive scheme that paid GBP2,000 in cash for cars registered on or before 31 August 1999.
 The high payout was to help old-vehicle owners purchase new and less-polluting ones.

 In the United Kingdom the term cash for cars also relates to the purchase of cars immediately for cash from car buying companies without the need of advertising.
-There are however legal restrictions to level of cash that can used within a business transaction to buy a vehicle.
+There are however legal restrictions to level of cash that can be used within a business transaction to buy a vehicle.
 The EU sets this at 10,000 euros or currency equivalent as part of its Money Laundering Regulations.

 In the UK it is no longer possible to purchase scrap cars for cash with the introduction of the Scrap Metal Dealers Act in 2013.
 As a result, firms in the scrap my car industry can no longer pay cash for cars.
 Instead, these firms now pay by bank transfer.